elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Release notes
 - In 1.7 the cert-manager API versions v1alpha2, v1alpha3, and v1beta1, have been removed from the custom resource definitions (CRDs).
 - In 1.8 the cert-manager will validate the spec.privateKey.rotationPolicy on Certificate resources.
 Valid options are Never and Always.
+- bash scripts are now migrated to yq-v4.26.1
+  - Requires `yq4` as an alias to yq v4.
+Installed via `get-requirements.yaml`.

 ### Updated
 - cert-manager from v1.6.1 to v1.8.2.
 [Full changelog](https://github.com/cert-manager/cert-manager/releases?page=1)